tinybirdco/use-case-examples/add_new_column_with_values/README.md

 5. Everything is ready to promote the `Preview` Release to `Live`.
 Choose one of the next 3 options for that:

-- If you are using our workflow templates just run the action `Tinybird - Releases Workflow`.
+- If you are using our workflow templates just run the action `Tinybird - Releases Workflow`

-- In another case you can run the following command from the CLI:
+- Or run the following command from the CLI:

 ```sh
   tb release promote --semver 1.0.0
 ```

-- Or go to the `Releases` section in the UI and promote the `Preview 1.0.0` to `live`.
+- Or go to the `Releases` section in the UI and promote the `Preview 1.0.0` to `live`

 6. CLEAN-UP: After this point you don't need the resources created to sync and backfill the new Data Source.
 You can delete the files: `backfill_data.pipe` and `sync_data.pipe` and create a new PR.
 For this purpose increment the `patch` will be enough (e.g.: `1.0.0` to `1.0.1`).